lovejzzz/43Fundamentals/README.md

 A web-based application that allows musicians to explore and discover the 43 fundamental four-note chord types in music theory.

+*Created by Tian Xing, who discovered the mathematical foundation of these 43 fundamental chord types and wanted to share this knowledge with the world.*

 ## Features

 - Input any 4 music notes to identify the chord type